 The 8mm drop on these shoes is arguably on the lower side, but is generally pretty average.
 Most trainers have a drop around 10-12 mm, and the slightly lower drop on the Carson Runner mirrors the somewhat lightweight design of the shoe.
 The drop shouldn’t be an issue for most.

 The Puma Carson Runner is a pretty solid shoe, especially when considering the price.
-Though not exceptional in any particular area, the shoe still offers solid technology, and has a very stylish design.
+Although not exceptional in any particular area, the shoe still offers solid technology and has a very stylish design.
 For anyone seeking a more casual running

 shoe that can also be used for other purposes, the Puma Carson runner is not a bad choice.